 Heat can cause your fingers, toes, or ankles to swell and make your skin feel tight.
 It's not serious and usually goes away when you cool down and elevate your legs.
 Talk to your doctor if it causes pain, keeps happening, or doesn't get better.

 When you get hot, your heart may beat faster.
 It does that in order to pump more blood to your skin, where it can release some of that extra heat.
 As a result, other parts of your body may not get enough blood.
 This could make you tired and sluggish, especially if you’re trying to do hard physical or mental work.

 Lower Blood Pressure

 When you're hot, you sweat.
 That makes you lose fluids and electrolytes.
-Together, these things might drop your blood pressure, sometimes enough to make you dizzy or even pass out.
-It could be even worse if your heart doesn't pump normally and isn't able to adjust to the greater demand.
+In addition, heat makes your blood vessels dilate to increase sweating.
+Together, these things can drop your blood pressure, sometimes enough to make you dizzy or even pass out.
+It could be even worse if your heart doesn’t pump normally and isn’t able to adjust to the greater demand.

 You may find it harder to concentrate and do hard tasks as things heat up.
 It's usually nothing to worry about, and you can fix it with a rest in a cool place and something to drink.
 But if you're already sick from the heat and you become seriously confused about where you are or what you're doing, it could be a sign of heatstroke, which needs immediate medical care.

 Should You Exercise in the Heat?

 You might be fine exercising outside when it's 85 degrees and the humidity is low.
 But if the humidity hits 80%, it's like it’s really 97 degrees.
 (That's the "effective temperature," which you can check online.)
 Even if you're healthy, that makes you more likely to get heat exhaustion.
 Wear loose clothing, drink plenty of water, and know the signs of heat-related illness.
 Or just take your workout indoors!